ds4se/chapters/sample.md

 conclusion was that, while certainly true, it missed an important factor.
 It turns out that that particular sub-system was the one deemed least critical by NASA.
-Hence, it standard policy to let newcomers work on that sub-system in order to learn the domain.
+Hence, it was standard policy to let newcomers work on that sub-system in order to learn the domain.
 Since such beginners make more mistakes, then it is hardly surprising that this